arkarmoeandrew/ICT105-Quartet-MVP/docs/ip-and-third-party-assets.md

 The homepage hero visual and some prototype listing images may use AI-generated materials created specifically for RSU Nexus.
 These materials are not copied from external websites and will be identified as AI-generated project assets when necessary.

-Google AI Studio is not used in the project and should not be listed as a development, hosting, backend, or asset-generation platform.

 The project does not use the official Rangsit University logo and does not claim to be an official university service.
 The wording “Built for RSU students” or “Designed for the RSU community” will be used instead.